 Securities with values based on quoted market prices in active markets for identical assets are classified within level 1 of the fair value hierarchy.
-These securities include active common stock, units, warrants and rights, preferred stocks, and exchange traded funds ("ETFs").
+These securities include actively traded common stock, units, preferred stocks, and exchange traded funds ("ETFs").

-Certain positions for which trading activity may not be readily visible, consisting primarily of corporate bonds, equity swaps, and foreign exchange swaps, are stated at fair value and classified within level 2 of the fair value hierarchy.
+Certain positions for which trading activity may not be readily visible, are stated at fair value and classified within level 2 of the fair value hierarchy.
 The estimated fair values assigned by management are determined in good faith and are based on available information considering, trading activity, broker quotes, quotations provided by published pricing services, counterparties and other market participants, and pricing models using quoted inputs, and do not necessarily represent the amounts which might ultimately be realized.
-As level 2 investments include positions that are not always traded in active markets and/or are subject to transfer restrictions, valuations may be adjusted to reflect illiquidity and/or non-transferability.
+As level 2 investments include positions that are not always traded in active markets, valuations may be adjusted to reflect illiquidity.